grumpycoders/uC-sdk/README.md

 dont contain any FPU.
 Using any kind of math will greatly increase the code size, as well as CPU usage while processing.

+acorn:

+This will be the library containing utilities for embedded development, such as generic i2c access, malloc wrapping for RTOS multithreading, etc.

 ARM / Cortex-M3 / mbed
 ----------------------